dantonik/knowledge-hub/docs/Data/data-stacks/hadoop/overview.md

 Three replicas are stored by default.

 Files are split into chunks of 64mb identified by a 64bit ID.
 Chunks of a single file are distributed on multiple machines.

+The master server stores the entire metadata of the cluster.

+Chunkservers send regular 'heartbeats' to confirme that they are up and running without any problems.